anchpop/wise_mans_haskell/book.md

 readMaybe :: Read a => String -> Maybe a
 ```

-!newthought(Lets write) a function which will ask the user for a choice, and return an `(Integral a, Read a) => IO a` with the type the user entered.
+!newthought(Let's write) a function which will ask the user for a choice, and return an `(Integral a, Read a) => IO a` with the type the user entered.
 It needs to be a `Read` type because this function only makes sense for types that can be read from `String`s.
 It needs to be `Integral` because it wouldn't make sense for the user to enter, say `3.5`. `Integral` is a typeclass for numbers with nothing after the decimal point.

 ```haskell
 getChoice :: (Integral a, Read a) => IO a